ContactPartner Area

 Ratification is the formal acceptance of a Convention by a State, requiring extensive preparation and legal adjustments.
 CNV International collaborates with partner organizations to support this process and elevate workplace violence prevention on national agendas.

-Active Role of Trade Unionsx
+Active Role of Trade Unions

 Trade unions worldwide play a vital role in reducing workplace violence, guided by ILO Convention 190 and Recommendation 206.
 They negotiate policies in collective agreements leading to significant improvements.